S'pore, New York exchanges tie up to draw more dual listings

 SGX, known for being the exchange of choice for real estate investment trusts and other yield-focused companies favoured by long-term investors, saw its daily average traded value decline by 8 per cent year on year to $1.2 billion in the first half of 2022, its data showed.

-SGX group chief executive Loh Boon Chye and NYSE president Lynn Martin signed a memorandum of understanding on Friday (July 22) to draw more dual listings, develop new products in the environmental, social and governance (ESG) space, and list more exchange-traded funds (ETFs).
+SGX group chief executive Loh Boon Chye and NYSE president Lynn Martin signed a memorandum of understanding yesterday to draw more dual listings, develop new products in the environmental, social and governance (ESG) space, and list more exchange-traded funds (ETFs).

 Mr Pol de Win, SGX's head of global sales and origination, said the exchange expects to see more Chinese companies listed in the United States seek alternative listings in Singapore.